epfl-ada/ada-2022-project-adaconda/README.md

 ### PART 2 : Impact of the performances of NBA team.
-- What the impact of the main NBA matches and results on Youtube video interactions ?
+- What is the impact of the main NBA matches and results on Youtube video interactions ?
-- How do fans react to a bad performance of a team ?
+- How does the fans react to a good/bad performance of a team ?
+Do the fan interactions on NBA Youtube videos change following a victory or defeat of their respective team ? (fans : people frequently interacting with a certain NBA team on Youtube)
 - How much does the results of a team impact the engagement of its fans for big market teams and small market team ? (popularity is measured with the number of like, dislikes, number of views and comments)
-- Are small market teams fans more loyal than big market teams ? (fans : people frequently interacting with a certain NBA team on Youtube)
+- Are small market teams fans more loyal than big market teams ?
+Do fans still follow their team even if the it's results are not good ?
+(Small/Big market teams : NBA teams are characterized by their market size, i.e. big market teams usually represent big cities sush as New York/Chicago, where as small market teams usually represents small cities or cities where bascketball is not an important sport such as New Orleans/Memphis)

 ### PART 3 : In depth analysis within teams